Call-for-Code-for-Racial-Justice/Legit-Info/docs/STAGE2.md

 CF API endpoint:
 Org:
 Space:
-Using project "fix-politics" on server
+Using project "legit-info" on server
       "https://c100-e.us-east.containers.cloud.ibm.com:31358".
 We will port forward 5432, do not close this terminal Forwarding from 127.0.0.1:5432 -> 5432